fethca/movie-scrapper/README.md

 ### Installation

-To install the required node modules for Nova Boop, run the following command:
+To install the required node modules for movie-scrapper, run the following command:

 ```sh
 pnpm install